SYKflyingintheSKY/COVID19-SouthKorea-20042020/README.md

 # Points which could have been improved
 1. Tableau_exploration
-* Restoring and investigating a couple of removed columns that may offer interesting context
+* Restoring and re-investigating a couple of removed columns that may offer meaningful context
 * Including small snippet of before and after wrangling

 2. R_exploration